-Place the skinned turkey parts into a crock pot or slow cooker.
+- Place the turkey breasts into a crock pot or slow cooker.

-Cook on low for 8 hours, or until meat is very tender and almost falling off the bones.
+- Cook on low for 8 hours or until meat is fork tender.

-Let the slaw sit in the refrigerator for at least 30 minutes or overnight, for the flavors to combine.
+- Let the slaw sit in the refrigerator for at least 30 minutes for the flavors to combine.

-Serve the pulled turkey on slider or full size buns, topped with a scoop of slaw.
+- Serve the pulled turkey on slider buns, topped with a scoop of slaw.